-How Baptcare supports employees experiencing domestic violence
+How BaptistCare supports employees experiencing domestic violence

 In Australia almost one in four women over the age of 15 have experienced intimate partner violence (ABS 2017).
-This statistic is sobering – an indicator of the prevalence of family and domestic violence within the communities Baptcare serves.
+This statistic is sobering – an indicator of the prevalence of family and domestic violence within the communities BaptistCare serves.
 Unfortunately, this also means it is likely that family violence is the personal, lived experience of our own employees.

-- Baptcare’s Family and Domestic Violence Policy
+- BaptistCare’s Family and Domestic Violence Policy

 - Spotlight on Family and Domestic Violence Leave